nubificus/urunc/docs/tutorials/How-to-urunc-on-k8s.md

     * Labels the Node with label `urunc.io/urunc-runtime=true`.
 - Finally, `urunc` is added as a runtime class in k8s.

-> Note: `urunc-deploy` will install a static version of QEMU along with the QEMU BIOS files.
-The QEMU BIOS files are placed under the `/usr/share` directory.
-If the host system already had installed QEMU, then QEMU binary and the BIOS files in `/usr/share`, will get overwritten.
+> Note: `urunc-deploy` will install a static version of QEMU in `/usr/local/bin/` along with the QEMU BIOS files in `/usr/local/share/`.
+Therefore, files with the same names under these directories will get overwritten.

 During cleanup, these changes are reverted: